TIMIO Player review: screen-free audio for toddlers (vs Yoto and Toniebox)

 - Christmas Songs

-What I find disappointing is that there is no option to mix-and-match.
+What I find disappointing myself is that there is no young-child versus older-child split.
 If your child already knows vegetables and fruit, those discs are no longer interesting in Dutch.
-And only these knowledge type of discs contain quiz questions.
+And only these knowledge discs contain quiz questions.
 What is very fun again is the surprise factor a mixed set has for a young recipient.
 I think I may buy set 2 for our holiday; a bit depending on his development in the meantime and his biggest interests at that point.

 Playbook for the first play session